hashicorp/terraform-provider-azurerm/website/docs/d/billing_mpa_account_scope.html.markdown

 # Data Source: azurerm_billing_mpa_account_scope

-Use this data source to access an ID for your MPA Account billing scope.
+Use this helper Data Source to provide a correctly formatted Billing Scope ID for a Microsoft Partner Agreement Account.

+!> **Note:** This data source is a helper function only and no data actually is read from Azure.

 ## Example Usage